abelardopardo/ontask_b/GOVERNANCE.md

 in the use of data to provide personalized support actions to learners.
-The platform has been implemented using the Python/Django stack using a wide collection of libraries for functionality such as REST API, Table rendering, data frama manipulation, etc. The code is available under MIT license.
+The platform has been implemented using the Python/Django stack using a wide collection of libraries for functionality such as REST API, Table rendering, data frame manipulation, etc. The code is available under MIT license.
 The project received initial funds (2016-2018) from the Office for Learning and Teaching of the Australian Government.

-Users may become involved in the project through the various roles described below in this document, mainly: maintainers (write code, commit new versions, maintain the deployments), contributors (comment on functionality, help with feature design concents, provide feedback about use), or simply using the platform.
+Users may become involved in the project through the various roles described below in this document, mainly: maintainers (write code, commit new versions, maintain the deployments), contributors (comment on functionality, help with feature design concepts, provide feedback about use), or simply using the platform.

 Given its current size and community, the project has adopted the [BDFL governance model](http://oss-watch.ac.uk/resources/benevolentdictatorgovernancemodel).